mjmel/fitness-waves/README.md

 2. **Fitness distribution**: Plots the distribution of fitnesses in the population as a function of time.
 As a user mouses over the mutational trajectories plot, the fitness distribution at that time point is plotted as a bar chart.
 The bar chart is colored according to the mutations carried by the individuals represented.

 ## How to Run
 The app can be accessed at <http://fitness-waves.herokuapp.com>.
-Alternatively, the app can be run locally by [installing streamlit](https://docs.streamlit.io/), and then running ```streamlit run app.py```.
+Alternatively, the app can be run locally by [installing streamlit](https://docs.streamlit.io/), cloning this repository and running ```streamlit run app.py```.

 ## Simulation Parameters
 Users specify the following simulation parameters using the sidebar: